 The true Halloween-centric element in the episode, though, is Jerry trying to stay one step ahead of an infamous serial killer in the neighborhood known as the “Lopper.”
-While that may sound a little dark, “The Frogger” still manages to retain the trademark sense of humor found in practically every Seinfeld episode without doubling down too heavily on the horror aspects of Jerry's subplot.
+While that may sound a little dark, “The Frogger” manages to retain the trademark sense of humor found in almost every Seinfeld episode.

 Freaks and Geeks — “Tricks and Treats” (Season 1, Episode 3)

 Canceled after a mere single season, Freaks and Geeks has since achieved a renewed appreciation among modern TV audiences, owing to its relatable themes, emotional undertones, and the performances of its breakout cast (Linda Cardellini, John Francis Daley, Seth Rogen, Jason Segel, and Busy Philipps, among others).
 Though limited in its episode count, the show still managed to cover certain holidays like Halloween in its series run, as seen from “Tricks and Treats.”